WSE-research/LinguaF/README.md

-# LinguaF
+# LinguaM

-**LinguaF provides an easy access for researchers and developers to calculate famous computational linguistics measures**
+**LinguaM provides an easy access for researchers and developers to calculate famous computational linguistics measures**

 ## Usage